 13. Fulfillment by Amazon Business

 Amazon might be trying to take over the world, but they at least do offer the small guy a chance to get in on the action.
 The Fulfillment by Amazon (FBA) program allows sellers of products to market their items through Amazon, which is, needless to say, the largest online retail platform in the world.
-As the FBA seller, you will pay fulfillment and monthly storage fees to Amazon who then handles all the storage, packing, shipping, returns and customer service queries.
+As the FBA seller, you will pay fulfillment (see Square and Stripe payment options) and monthly storage fees to Amazon who then handles all the storage, packing, shipping, returns and customer service queries.
 You as the seller are responsible for shipping their products to an Amazon fulfillment center as well as for creating product listings on your Amazon store, but they take care of much of the rest.
 After your listings go up live and sales are transacted, you’ll begin receiving a percentage of the proceeds on a weekly basis.
 Using the Amazon FBA program is a solid method of getting into the online retail space from which you can grow your business into much more.

 14. Wedding Planner

 Weddings seem to get ever more lavish, organized and intense these days.
 With so many aspects of a wedding to account for — caterers, florists, performers, travel arrangements, photographers and more — it’s understandable that couples can’t manage it all themselves.
 Hence the central importance of wedding planners.